Petersoj/alpaca-java/docs/README.md

 - Exhaustive Javadoc documentation
 - Uses Java's native `HttpClient` (which also enables you to provide a different HTTP client implementation)
-- Lightweight with minimal dependencies (only dependencies are: SLF4j, Guava, Jackson, and MessagePack)
+- Lightweight with minimal dependencies (only dependencies are: SLF4j, Guava, Jackson, MessagePack)
 - Releases are built directly from this source repository using GitHub Actions CI
 - Kotlin friendly
 - MIT licensed